 Introduction / History

-Many Kisan sell products such as honey and wild flowers.
+Many Kisan are tribal peasants who sell honey and wild flowers.
 They eat rice, mutton, poultry and eggs among other foods.
-The Kisan men drink alcohol, mostly locally brewed or home brewed.
+The Kisan men drink alcohol, mostly locally brewed, or home brewed.

-Many Kisan use private moneylenders who charge high interests.
-They prefer marriages in adulthood.
-Marriage with the daughter of a mother's brother is accepted except in Bihar.
-Divorce is allowed in cases such as adultery, cruelty and impotence.
+They prefer adult marriages.
+Marriage with the daughter of a mother's brother is accepted, except in Behar.
+Divorce is allowed in cases such as adultery, cruelty, and impotence.
 Parental property is divided equally among the sons.
-The women have roles in money, social and religious matters.
+Women have roles in money, social, and religious matters.
 They have traditional councils at the village level to solve disputes.

-What are Their Beliefs?
+What Are Their Needs?